keremburakyilmaz/website-fingerprinting/README.md

 ### 2.3 Anti-Fingerprinting measures and client-automation

-To evaluate the effectiveness of Anti-fingerprinting privacy-enhancing technologies (AFPETs), our project implements a varied suite of antifingerprinting measures and automated client testing.
+To evaluate the effectiveness of anti-fingerprinting privacy-enhancing technologies (AFPETs), our project implements a varied suite of antifingerprinting measures and automated client testing.
 By programmatically controlling different browsers with privacy-enhancing settings and extensions, we systematically collect and analyze fingerprinting data under a variety of conditions.
 This approach enables reproducible, large-scale testing of both standard and hardened browser environments, providing valuable insights into the strengths and limitations of AFPETs analyzed by us.

 #### 2.3.1 Research on Severity/Value of fingerprinting features